pkLucid/Pokemon-Lucid/lucid_book/src/ai/ai.md

   * Damage moves that set up Hazards
   * Guaranteed speed drop moves (e.g. Icy Wind)
   * Self boosting moves (e.g. power up punch, leaf storm with contrary)
+  * Note:
-  * Note: If more then one move is present with a plus effect then both get the plus one
+    * If more then one move is present with a plus effect then both get the plus one
+    * Eevee moves aren't positive / negative effects

 ## Negative move effects (damage moves with a negative side effect)
   * Recoil